-All the school systems in this study had been using Google Apps on standard PCs for an average of 20 months.
-Many schools were evaluating the potential for Chromebooks to enable a desired migration to "one-to-one computing," where all students have their own connected computing device.
+The school systems in this study had been using Google Apps on standard PCs for an average of 20 months.
+Many schools were evaluating the potential for Chromebooks to enable a desired migration to "one-to-one computing," in which all students have their own computing device connected to the Internet.
 Such one-to-one environments have proven more effective for learning than environments in which multiple students share a single device.

-In aggregate, the school systems realized the following benefits (see Figure 1):
+In aggregate, the school systems realized the following benefits from their sets of Chromebooks (see Figure 1):

 - ☑ Reduced total cost of infrastructure.
-At an all-inclusive average price of \$22 per month per device, Chromebooks cost these school systems \$295 (28%) less over three years than what they were spending on their alternative device.
-(Note: The new Chromebook pricing further increases the Chromebook cost advantage.) - ☑ Reduced costs to deploy and manage devices.
+At an all-inclusive price of \$747, the original Chromebook (at the time of the interviews) cost these school systems \$295 (28%) less over three years than what the schools were spending on their alternative devices.
+However, the newer Chromebooks (introduced in October 2012) are priced at \$279 for the device and management console, thereby extending the Chromebook cost advantage to \$763 per device were the schools to migrate to Chromebooks today. - ☑ Reduced costs to deploy and manage devices.
 The most noticeable benefit was that Chromebooks required 69% fewer hours to deploy and 92% fewer hours to manage, thus saving \$289 in support labor over three years. - ☑ Increased useful time.
 Chromebooks' more reliable operation reduced time lost in the classroom due to PC downtime, help desk calls, reboots, and operating system maintenance by 94%, saving an average of \$84 per device in teacher productivity.